Introduction to Power BI

 Creating Dashboards and Analyzing Data with Power BI Service

-Dashboards allow you to combine visuals from different reports into one page.
+Dashboards allow you to combine visuals from different reports into one page for quick access.
 This module teaches you to build and customize

 these dashboards in the Power BI Service.